 Deals that seem like a sure thing can fall through at the last minute, renovations can take longer than anticipated…even getting signatures on a lease can be a protracted step in the process.

-8. Do I need to hire an architect, designer or both?
+8. Do I need to hire an architect, designer, both, or neither?